Dehydration and home drying

 Drying problems

-When fruit leather stays sticky, the center remains damp or herbs become over-dried, the fastest move is to open the common problems section.
+When fruit leather stays sticky, the center remains damp, or herbs become over-dried, the fastest move is to open the common problems section.